15 Tips for Getting Ready for School

 There’s a lot you can do to get your child ready to start school and help them feel more confident about the big changes that lie ahead.

 Most researchers agree that a successful start to learning to read and write will set children up for school success.
 That’s where online reading programmes like Reading Eggs can make a real difference at home.
-You can try it out for free here.
+You can try it out with our special 5 week FREE trial offer here.

 In this article, we’ll have a look at the physical, emotional and social skills which help children get ready for starting school in the best way possible.